-In a bowl, mix fresh hydrogen peroxide (you will get the best results using this much stronger version of hydrogen peroxide, available online ), baking soda, and a few drops of Blue Dawn to form a thick paste.
+In a bowl, mix fresh 12% hydrogen peroxide (you will get the best results using this much stronger version of hydrogen peroxide, available online ), baking soda, and a few drops of Blue Dawn to form a thick paste.
 Using an old toothbrush, apply the paste to the grout and give it a good scrub.
 Allow to sit on the grout for a few minutes or until you achieve your desired results, then rinse very well.

-Interestingly, I’ve heard from quite a few readers who have used the white Grout Cleaner above as a last result treatment for an ugly, stubborn carpet stain—even the worst, which is red wine on the light-colored carpet—with great results.
-Adjust the amount of hydrogen peroxide to make a thinner slurry and of course, test first to make sure you won’t be altering the color of the carpet.
+Interestingly, I’ve heard from quite a few readers who have used this White Grout Cleaner as a last resort treatment for an ugly, stubborn carpet stain (even red wine on the light-colored carpet), and with great results.
+Add more hydrogen peroxide to make a thinner slurry and of course, test first to make sure you won’t be altering the color of the carpet.

 Becky writes: “We had tenants in our house for a few years and we got new carpets in all but one room after we moved back.
 The one-room was one we didn’t use much and the carpet was fairly new but the tenants had made a big stain in a very obvious location.
 I’d tried everything to get that stain out.

 “Today I mixed up a recipe of that stain remover (see above as White Grout Cleaner), scrubbed it into the stain, left it for over an hour, then rinsed well with boiling water in our Hoover SteamVac.
 The stain is GONE!
 That stain had been there for several years at least.
 I just wanted to thank you because it saved us from having to replace the carpet.
 I’ll be sharing the recipe with everyone I know.”